 Both Hellemans and Dale Speedy also wonder if it this absorption problem might have something to do with athletes adopting race day hydration regimes that they have not accustomed their body to in training.

-Speedy’s extreme case of an Ironman athlete suffering hyponatremia after drinking 23 liters on race day is a classic example.
-With the average finisher clocking around 11 hours 30 minutes, this equates to a massive 2 liters of fluid per hour!
+Speedy’s extreme case of an Ironman athlete suffering hyponatremia after drinking 23 litres on race day is a classic example.
+With the average finisher clocking around 11 hours 30 minutes, this equates to a massive two litres of fluid per hour!
 Not only is that too much says Speedy, but, 'when athletes train usually they usually don't have the large amounts of fluid available to them like at races.
 So when they flood the body with fluid on race day perhaps the body can't cope.'